Srinath6/auto-test-demo/README.md

 # auto-test-demo

-This repo is for checking if rtl tests can be automated using githib actions
+This repo is for checking if rtl tests can be automated using githib action